 BNNRC has been struggling for the last 14 years to open up the community media (including Community Radio, Community Television) and giving focus on its vital role as voices of the voiceless rural people.
 The reality of today is that the bondage between the community people and local-level community radio stations are getting strengthened day-by-day.
 Community Radio has now become their part of life and livelihood.

-BNNRC established the Community Media News Agency (CMNA) & Community Media Academy (CMA) and Community Media News Letter to share development news & building capacity among the community radio stations.
+BNNRC has already established the Community Media News Agency (CMNA), Community Media Academy (CMA) Community Radio Help Desk 24x7 and Monthly Community Media News Letter to share development news & building capacity for the Community Media sector in Bangladesh.

 BNNRC is supported by contributions from different development organizations worldwide who share a commitment in building a free, independent and pluralistic community media of voices for the voiceless.

 We have now started advocacy with the Government of Bangladesh to open up Community Television for Development.
 We hope that, community television will come into being within a short time in Bangladesh.
 We hope that, community television will come into being within a short time.